 - Computer Science / Programming

 Statistics is a field that focuses on extracting useful information from collected data using statistical measures and formulas.
 Hence all data scientists need to know in-depth statistics.
-You need to perform at least a descriptive analysis of any data science project that requires basic concepts like probability, distribution, outliers, etc. which you will learn in statistics.
-You need to know statistical core concept like Descriptive statistics, distribution, hypothesis, and regression.
-Further, you will be expected to know Bayesian probability theory which includes conditional probability, prior probability, posterior probability, and maximum likelihood estimation.
+You need to perform at least a descriptive analysis of any data science project that requires basic concepts like probability, distribution, outliers, etc., which you will learn in statistics.
+You need to know statistical core concepts like Descriptive statistics, distribution, hypothesis, and regression.
+Employers will expect you to possess knowledge of the Bayesian probability theory, which encompasses concepts such as conditional probability, prior probability, posterior probability, and maximum likelihood estimation.

 2. Business Acumen

 Data Scientists are expected to know the business problems of the industry they are working in.
-They should know which problems are important for business and how to deal with it with the available data and how these decisions will impact on the business.
+They should know which issues are important for business, how to deal with them with the available data, and how these decisions will impact the business.
 Business awareness is now essential to explore new business opportunities.

 3. Programming Language (R/Python/SQL)

-Although many statistical tools are available in the market like SAS, Knime, RapidMiner, etc. but knowing at least one analytical programming language makes you headstrong in the mathematics of the operation you are performing.
+Although many statistical tools are available in the market, like SAS, Knime, RapidMiner, etc., knowing at least one analytical programming language makes you headstrong in the mathematics of your operation.
 You can manipulate data according to your requirements.
-Python and R are the most used languages by Data Scientists because of the variety of packages available for the statistical computations.
-SQL is an all-time favorite and no matter which company you are going, they will test your core SQL knowledge for data science.
-It is very much required to get the data from the database before starting using it hence SQL is also one of the major requirements for becoming a data scientist.
+Python and R are the most used languages by Data Scientists because of the variety of packages available for statistical computations.
+SQL is an all-time favorite, and no matter which company you are going to, they will test your core SQL knowledge for data science.
+It is very much required to get the data from the database before starting to use it; hence SQL is also one of the major requirements for becoming a data scientist.

 Benefits of Data Scientist in Business

-- Empowering management and business for better decision making with the data-driven choices.
+- Empowering management and business for better decision-making with data-driven choices.

-- Analyzing trends in the organization data and predicting future based on past trends.
+- Analyzing trends in the organization data and predicting the future based on past trends.